• Home

 Weng Ngai Lam

 Weng Ngai was a postdoc under the Tier 2 peatland restoration grant and worked on functional traits in freshwater and peatswamp ecosystems.
-He is a postdoc with the Forest Ecology Group at NTU.
+He is an Assistant Professor at NTU.

 Undergraduates